Code-Institute-Submissions/florys/README.md

 Project milestone 4 for Code Institute Full-stack development program.
 This project is a Full Stack website built using the Django framework.
 Florys Blog is a multipurpose blog, but with the nature as being the main theme.
-The Users can look for a specific blog post.
+The Users can create, look, edit and delete a blog post.
 When the user is logged in, they can also like/unlike a post and comment on a post.
 They can also share their ideas by adding a post on the Blog and upload or update their user image and details.